Brad Templeton Home

 Executive Summary

-There's an incremental path to get us there.
+There's a path to get us there.
 Robocars make computers the

 most important part of cars, and bring the Moore's-law acceleration to transportation.
 Google's robocars